sophia-collaborations/git-promulga/README.md

       sh install.sh
     ) )

+Documentation is not complete - but it is far enough along that you should be able to use it to do a reasonable amount of useful stuff with __git-promulga__.

-Once you have done all this, if you wish to read the documentation (that is, once the documentation is complete - and this readme will be changed to reflact that once it is) type the following command:
+Once you have installed __git-promulga__, if you wish to read the documentation type the following command:

     git-promulga --help